Marriages

 If time is getting short it is better to give notice first and then pass the documents to the registrar when they become available; but they must be made available to the registrar before the marriage.

 Provided the documents are in order the marriage may proceed as arranged.
+If for any reason, you wish to change the names of the witnesses please tell the registrar as soon as you can.

 If you are subject to Immigration Controls you will have to provide extra documentation to that outlined above.
 In particular, you will need to provide a Declaration of Immigration Status form which can be obtained from the registrar or the NRS website.
 Evidence to support the statement you make on the Declaration of Immigration Status form will also be required.
-If you are in any doubt about what is required, or if you need further information, you should consult the registrar or contact NRS.
+If you are in any doubt about what is required, or if you need further information, you should consult the registrar or contact the NRS.

 If you are just visiting Scotland to change your civil partnership registered in Scotland to a marriage, you do not need entry clearance but will need to provide evidence to show that you are in an existing civil partnership when you enter the UK.

-If you have any questions, contact the Home Office’s UK Visas and Immigration Contact Centre (Tel no: 0300 123 2241).
+If you have any questions, contact the Home Office’s UK Visas and Immigration Contact Centre Tel no: 0300 123 2241.

 Registrars have a statutory duty to report any marriage they suspect has been registered for the sole purpose of evading statutory immigration controls.